treehouses/treehouses.github.io/pages/vi/treehouses-remote.md

 **NOTE:** The time it takes to reboot is about 2-4 minutes.

-**Note for later:** You will need to unpair, re-pair, and restart your phone eveytime you use a new image version.
+**Note for later:** You will need to unpair, re-pair, and restart your phone evey time you use a new image version.
 ## Next Section: [Finding your Pi](find-pi.md)